goplus/builder/README.md

 ## 📦Contribution

 We welcome contributions!
-For guidelines on how to contribute to GO+ FOR STEM EDU, please check out our [contribution guide](https://github.com/goplus/builder/blob/dev/docs/contribution/contribution.md).
+For guidelines on how to contribute to GO+ Builder, please check out our [contribution guide](https://github.com/goplus/builder/blob/dev/docs/contribution/contribution.md).

-Join us in making STEM education more accessible and enjoyable for children around the world.
-Let's code, create, and learn together with GO+ FOR STEM EDU!
+Join us in making GO+ Builder more accessible and enjoyable for children around the world.
+Let's code, create, and learn together with GO+ Builder!